bopopescu/goODBC_RequestImport/README.md

 ### Supportworks Call Import [GO](https://golang.org/) - Import Script to Hornbill

-THIS IS STILL IN BETA
+THIS HAS NEVER EXCEEDED BETA-STATUS
+IT IS NOW BEING RETIRED AND SUPERSEDED BY https://github.com/hornbill/goHornbillRequestImport

 ### Quick links
 - [Overview](#overview)